crisboot/xkanvas/README.md

 xKanvas is highly leveraged on KineticJS Library (http://www.kineticjs.com/).

 #Demo
-For demostration purposes visit http://cortezcristian.com.ar/xkanvas/
+For demonstration purposes visit http://cortezcristian.com.ar/xkanvas/

 #How to install
 Run 'bundle install' to install the RubyGems dependencies.